jttyeung/jttyeung.github.io/_posts/2017-06-30-deploying-to-heroku-and-the-database-migration-nightmare.md

 <br>

-And there it is... the app and database is live!
+And there it is... the app and database are live!
 Being inside Vagrant somehow disallowed pg_dumps unless a database user and password is setup.
 That made the difference between recreating a database entirely on a local drive, and not.
 I can't exactly state the reason behind this, but hopefully this will save hours of confusion for someone else trying to deploy their Heroku app in the future.

 [homebrew]: https://brew.sh/